jiajingan/jiajingan/README.md

 - 🔭 I’m currently a Data Structures & Algorithms and Elements of Data Science TA
 - 🌱 I’m currently learning JS, golang, firebase
-- 🧑‍💻 I have experience in Java, MATLAB, Python
+- 🧑‍💻 I have experience in Python, Java, MATLAB
 - 🙂 Also seeking for software engineer internship for Spring 2023, Summer 2023
 - 📫 Feel free to reach out to me: jackie.gan@temple.edu